lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

 In edit mode you can mark "Freestyle Edges" in the same manner you can mark "Seams" for UV unwrapping or "Sharp" for edge split.
-These marked edges are available to render when you select :guilabel:`Edge Mark`.
+These marked edges are available to render when you select *Edge Mark*.

 This is done as follows:

-- Select your mesh and tab into :guilabel:`Edit` mode.
+- Select your mesh and tab into *Edit* mode.
 - Select the edges you want to be marked.
-- Press :kbd:`crtl-E` and select :guilabel:`Mark Freestyle Edge`.
+- Press :kbd:`Ctrl-E` and select *Mark Freestyle Edge*.

 Edge marks are useful when you want to draw lines along particular mesh edges.
 The examples below explain the use of edge marks.